-Through practice, presentation, study and discussion we will explore the roles, purpose and relationship of Rāja and Haṭha Yoga.
+With Paul Harvey Sunday, 25th March 2018 Through practice, presentation, study and discussion we will explore the roles, purpose and relationship of Rāja and Haṭha Yoga.

-The concepts of Energy, the influence of Mind and the emphasis on Practice have been the continuing focus for Yoga Teachings and Teachers since the time of Patañjali.
+The concepts of Energy, the influence of Mind and the emphasis on Practice have been the continuing focus for yoga since the time of Patañjali.

-This CPD day will be an exploration of these themes through practice, study, discussion and reflection, drawing on traditional and contemporary Yoga teachings and practices.
+This day will be an exploration of these themes through practice, study, discussion and reflection, drawing on traditional and contemporary Yoga teachings and practices.

 This will be linked to the common energetic principles underpinning Haṭha Yoga and Āyurveda and how they can be applied in terms of recovery, support or developmental roles for the students starting point, potential and goals.

 The day will suit keen yoga students, and yoga teachers interested in how yoga can be applied integrating the deeper potentials of yoga theory and practice into both short term and longer term needs and goals.

 This day is eligible for IST CPD.
 IST put on by the British Wheel of Yoga South West.

 About Paul Harvey Paul is an experienced yoga teacher and a direct pupil of TKV Desikachar through personal lessons in Madras over 20 years.
 He has taught in the US, Canada, Israel and Europe as well as around the UK over 40 years and has trained many students and yoga teachers in Bristol (including those who teach at YogaSpace).